SORMAS-Foundation/SORMAS-Project/DOC_EXTERNAL_JOURNAL_REST_API.md

 ### How to access the API
 Only users with the role ``REST_EXTERNAL_VISITS_USER`` are authorized to use the endpoints.
-If you would like to receive access, please contact the team to have a user set up. <br/>
+If you would like to receive access, please contact the team to have a user set up.
+You may use the SORMAS gitter channel to contact developers: https://gitter.im/SORMAS-Project <br/>
 The API is available as a REST resource (depending on the environment you are trying to access) at:
 ``<<domain>>/sormas-rest/visits-external/``<br/>
 Authentication is done using basic auth, with the user and password.
 Data in request and response bodies will be in JSON format unless stated otherwise below. <br/>
 **Note:** SORMAS also uses Swagger to document its REST API.
-However, in order to generate the OpenAPI specification, you need to build the project.
+However, in order to generate the OpenAPI specification, you need to build the project or download the latest release, which contains the generated file.
 More information can be found [here](sormas-rest/README.md).

 ### Data structures
 The following are the data structures accepted and returned by the API.
 Mandatory fields are marked with an asterisk (*).